lugu/toner_chip_reset/README.md

 reset it.

-It took me a while to get everything setup and to have my toner chip reset so i would like to share this process in order to help other to do the same on their printer.
+It took me a while to get everything setup and to have my toner chip reset so I would like to share this process in order to help others to do the same on their printer.

 We will go step-by-step to understand the problem, analyse the